5th August, 2020

 All asbestos waste is hazardous and requires careful removal and waste transfer to a licensed site.

 You need a refurbishment and demolition asbestos survey before carrying out construction work.
 This must be carried out on any building built before 2000, unless you know for certain there is no asbestos present (due to prior removal or other evidence).
+This applies to any type of building, including residential.

 A refurbishment and demolition survey is needed before any refurbishment or demolition work is carried out.
 This type of survey is used to locate and describe, as far as reasonably practicable, all ACMs in the area where the refurbishment work will take place or in the whole building if demolition is planned.